 Early identification and communication often result in timely and effective resolution.
-School of Nursing resources, such as the student's faculty advisor, academic director, Academic Assistant Deans, Assistant Dean for Student Affairs, Assistant Dean for Enrollment Management or Assistant Dean for Diversity and Inclusion are available to discuss student concerns or refer students to the appropriate school or university resource(s).
-Students may also choose to report complaints in the VERITAS reporting system electronically; refer to the "Veritas Reporting System" section in the VUSN Student Handbook for more information.
+School of Nursing resources, such as the student's faculty advisor, academic director, Academic Assistant Deans, Assistant Dean for Student Affairs, Assistant Dean for Enrollment Management or Assistant Dean for Equity, Diversity and Inclusion are available to discuss student concerns or refer students to the appropriate school or university resource(s).
+Students may also choose to electronically report complaints in the University Origami Reporting System.
+Refer to the "Origami Reporting System" section in the VUSN Student Handbook for more information.

-When a complaint is not addressed through other University processes, students who decide to proceed with a complaint within VUSN should follow the steps outline in the VUSN Student Handbook.
+When a complaint is not addressed through other University processes, students who decide to proceed with a complaint within VUSN should follow the steps outlined in the VUSN Student Handbook.
 At no point during any processes should the student fear any form of retaliation.
 If a possible concern related to safety or retaliation arises, the student may submit an oral or written complaint directly to the Office of the Senior Associate Dean for Academics.